Project Description

 What's Happening Now?

-The potential sites for rainwater management facilities in the Cedar Creek basin has been narrowed down to 3 locations.
+We developed preliminary designs for the 4 locations.
 This process included collecting information about Cedar Creek basin conditions, along with input from potential facility site neighbors.

 Community Benefits